+Please Note: Judging criteria favors experiments and observational studies.

-A. Students in grades 4-5 may enter:Please Note: Judging criteria favorsexperiments and observational studies.
+- A. Students in grades 4-5 may enter:

+- 1. Experiments

+- 2. Non-experimental projects such as:

+- three-dimensional displays (i.e. the solar system, structure of atoms) or collections based on research;

+- models demonstrating a scientific principle or technology (i.e. what causes erosion or how to build a homemade seismograph);

+- observations of the environment (how plants disperse seeds, what lives in a drop of pond water);

+- data collection projects (how do the number of seeds in different fruits compare, how fast do bean plants grow).

+- 3. Poster session (non competitive).

+- B. Students in grades 6-12 may enter:

+- 1. Experiments and observational studies.

+- Students in these grades must follow scientific methodology.

+- 2. Poster session (non competitive).

-- 1. Experiments - 2.
-Non-experimental projects such as: - three-dimensional displays (i.e. the solar system, structure of atoms) or collections based on research; - models demonstrating a scientific principle or technology (i.e. what causes erosion or how to build a homemade seismograph); - observations of the environment (how plants disperse seeds, what lives in a drop of pond water); - data collection projects (how do the number of seeds in different fruits compare, how fast do bean plants grow). - B. For students in grades 6-12, judging criteria is for experiments and observational studies only.
-Students in these grades must follow scientific methodology. - C. Original, innovative research will be judged higher than projects simply following experiments printed in textbooks or found in other sources for Science Fair projects.
+- C. Original, innovative research will be judged higher than projects simply following experiments printed in textbooks or found in other sources for Science Fair projects.